RWE: Interwar years and World War II

-In the 1920s the RWE started the construction of a national power transmission grid in Germany.
-In the front a 220/110 kV pylon in the typical three-level design of the company.

 In 1920, RWE acquired Niedersächsische Kraftwerke AG, located in Osnabrück.
 In 1922, it expanded its coal business by acquiring three anthracite mines in Essen and a majority stake in the lignite company Braunkohlen- und Briketwerke Roddergrube AG.
 In 1923, it acquired its founder company EAG.
 Three years later, the company acquired a stake in Rheinische Elektrizitäts-Aktiengesellschaft (Rheinelektra) and became a shareholder in the newly established Ruhrgas gas company in exchange of its gas grid.
 In 1927, RWE and Prussia swapped their holdings in the Brunswick and Cologne coalfields and RWE became an owner of Braunkohlen-Industrie AG Zukunft.

 In 1932, RWE acquired a majority stake in the coal company Rheinische Aktiengesellschaft für Braunkohlenbergbau (Rheinbraun).
 In 1936, it acquired Niederrheinische Braunkohlenwerke AG, an operator of the Frimmersdorf Power Plant.

 On 1 May 1933, the executive board including Ernst Henke joined the NSDAP as a unified body.

 Since autumn 1943, the Essen state police had been investigating Wilhelm Ricken, RWE's technical director and designated general director, for "subversion of the military".
 The then First Mayor of Essen, Just Dillgardt, who was also second chairman of RWE's supervisory board, had reported Ricken to the state police.
 Previously, he had received a tip from the then commercial director and fellow board member of Ricken, Friedrich Praedel.
 This "board member" of RWE is said to have pushed Dillgardt to press charges.
 Wilhelm Ricken was then arrested on 20 October 1943, and sentenced to death on 8 March 1944, by the Volksgerichtshof (People's Court), partly because of his statement that "the war would end like 1918".
 On 2 May 1944, Wilhelm Ricken was executed in Berlin-Plötzensee.

 In 2015, a "stumbling block" was placed at this final address in Essen to commemorate Ricken's fate.